 Adrienne Yost, Houston, TX

 Liz Anders, Houston, TX

-Michael Griffin, Houston, TX
+Michael Griffin, Dallas, TX

-Robert G. Proctor, Houston, TX
+Jill Whitten and Robert G. Proctor, Houston, TX

 Sam and Jerry Gore, San Antonio, TX